Finnish government prepares to replace gambling monopoly with licensing system

 The Finnish government has officially confirmed plans to dismantle the current gambling monopoly, held by Veikkaus, and implement a licensing system in its place.

-This decision was made public by Tytti Tuppurainen, minister of European affairs and ownership steering, in an interview with Finnish media outlet MTV Uutisten last week (29 December).Discussions to end the monopoly model were initiated by Olli Sarekoski, CEO of state-owned gambling company Veikkaus, in August 2022.
+This decision was made public by Tytti Tuppurainen, minister of European affairs and ownership steering, in an interview with Finnish media outlet MTV Uutisten last week (29 December).end the monopoly model were initiated by Olli Sarekoski, CEO of state-owned gambling company Veikkaus, in August 2022.

 Sarekoski pointed to Veikkaus’ declining digital revenue and market share as evidence that Finns were turning to unregulated websites for their gambling needs.